1

 Total Assessed Value$100,000,000

-All of the tax rates of the various taxing authorities providing services in your tax area are added together to form the total tax rate.
+The tax rates of the various taxing authorities, except schools, providing services in your tax area are added together to form the total local government tax rate.
 For example:

 County Tax Rate0.013980